Geotargeting WP is a powerful API service that helps WordPress users deliver content and redirects based on the geolocation of site visitors.

 I like how the service caters to both beginners and advanced users.
 It allows for simple geotargeting of content with shortcodes, as well as PHP functions and hooks for developers.

 And the service doesn’t just provide for the geotargeting of content, but widgets and menus too.
-Plus, their geolocation API is compatible with other WordPress plugins, including their popup plugin, which allows you to create geotargeted popups, and Visual Composer, which adds a Geotargeting tab to its Add Element window.
+Plus, their geolocation API is compatible with other WordPress plugins, which allows you to create geotargeted popups, and Visual Composer, which adds a Geotargeting tab to its Add Element window.

 I found Geotargeting WP to be an intuitive and easy-to-use program.
 With the ability to target all types of content, this is a service that can be used in a myriad of different ways to help increase the conversion goals of your site and business.